Read time 4 minutes

 - Access to information.

-- Time, referring to the elapsed time spent for education and extra time with providers
+- Time, referring to the elapsed time spent on education and extra time with providers.

 - The relationship between participants and staff.

 - Modeling, meaning the participants use each other as models after sharing thoughts and feelings.

 In functional medicine, collaboration and trust between a patient and practitioner is vital to supporting a patient’s health journey.
 Understanding and consideration of a patient’s cultural background, primary language, traditional lifestyle practices and diet, and social and economic barriers are all components to consider when co-developing the most effective and sustainable treatment plan for chronic illness.
 Approaches that include group visits, health coaching, or telemedicine may become relevant options for a patient’s health strategy.
 They may address cost, transportation, or distance challenges in addition to offering personalized health support through a range of benefits, from community connections to frequent contact and reminders regarding patient-centered goals.

 A functional medicine personalized intervention may include a range of practical and consistent steps to modify lifestyle factors and enhance a patient’s healthful habits.
 Learn more about how lifestyle factors such as nutrition and exercise can be modified specific to the cultural, economic, and health needs of your patients to deliver personalized, effective, and sustainable interventions to combat chronic illnesses at IFM’s Applying Functional Medicine in Clinical Practice (AFMCP).